schmoelder/diss/doc/02_model_based_design/05_design_solution.md

 Although it assumes the absence of kinetic limitations - which may not hold for certain scenarios, such as the separation of larger molecules - it serves as a foundational concept in several design methods.
 Equilibrium theory provides inherent boundaries for process design, making it a valuable starting point {cite}`SchmidtTraub2020`.

-This approach is particularly useful in the design and operation of simulated moving bed (SMB) processes.
+This approach is particularly useful in the design and operation of SMB processes.
 The central idea is to determine an operating region for dimensionless flow rate ratios where a complete separation of a two-component mixture is achievable in a (theoretical) true moving bed (TMB) process.
 For linear isotherms, this operating region takes the shape of a triangle and is commonly referred to as the *triangle theory*.
 Originally developed for linear isotherms, this theory has since been extended to other isotherm models, such as the Langmuir isotherm {cite}`Mazzotti2006`.